How to Combine & Transfer Points on Chase Credit Cards

 Related Reading: How to Combine Chase Points with Another Cardmember

-combine chase points between cards
+Chase combine points across all cards

 Finally, you'll get to a screen to review the details of your points transfer.
 Chase provides details on the left-hand side of the points move.
 Simply hit “Submit” to move your points.